maplibre/maplibre-native/README.md

-# MapLibre GL Native - Open-Source Fork of Mapbox GL Native
+# MapLibre GL Native - Open-Source Mapbox GL Native

 SDK for iOS, Android and other platforms